PavlosIsaris/music-file-transformer/README.md

 ## Features

-- Customizable extension filter (.wma, .ogg, .wav)
+- Customizable extension filter (eg .wma, .ogg, .wav or whatever else)
 - Customizable output options (frequency, bitrate)

 ## Prerequisites

-This application uses ffmpeg, in order to transform the audio files.
+This application uses [ffmpeg](https://ffmpeg.org/), in order to transform the audio files.
 Make sure that you have a running instance of ffmpeg in your machine, and that can be accessible globally using the `ffmpeg` command.

 ## Installation / Setup